UnmannedAerialSystems/MAVez/README.md

 ## Example Usage

-Below is a simple script designed to work with SITL
+Below is a simple script designed to work with SITL.
+This example is provided at `/examples/basic.py/`

 ```Python
 from MAVez import flight_controller